richgieg/ConferenceCentral/README.md

 order to accomplish their task.
 Google has engineered a very friendly interface for the API explorer, so it should be fairly obvious when an API method requires input to execute.

+## Info for Udacity Project Reviewer

+The following sections contain my written responses to application design questions that were presented as part of this project, as well as additional information as it is deemed necessary.